Nelson-class battleship: Superstructure

-The large superstructure which was octagonal in plan, was known to its crew as the "Octopoidal" and was sometimes referred to as "Queen Anne's Mansions" due to its similarity to a 14-storey brick residential development opposite St James's Park tube station in London.
+The large superstructure, which was octagonal in plan, was known to its crew as the "Octopoidal" and was sometimes referred to as "Queen Anne's Mansions" due to its similarity to a 14-storey brick residential development opposite St James's Park tube station in London.
 The superstructure provided spacious, weatherproof working spaces for the navigating officers and any flag officers embarked.
-This innovative bridge design was subsequently copied by the French in the Dunkerque-class battleships, as was the all-forward main armament orientation, both features which were repeated in the Richelieu-class designs.
 Except for the emergency conning tower at its base, and the trunking for the main gun directors mounted on top, the superstructure was lightly armoured against splinters only, to save weight.
 Additional weight-saving design measures included the use of light materials such as aluminium for fittings, and fir instead of teak for deck planking, although subsequently, teak decks were fitted in the late 1920s, following concerns that the ships could not fire a full broadside without causing structural damage to the decks.

 The Nelson class was a revolutionary but compromised design, and unsurprisingly there were shortcomings.
 The location of the superstructure towards the stern caused manoeuvrability problems in high winds, especially when steaming at low speeds, where the superstructure acted somewhat like a mizzen sail permanently set, causing the ships to "weathervane" but according to Captain Hugh Binney, who commanded Nelson in the late twenties, "if this is kept in mind, no real difficulties should be encountered in any circumstances".
 This was potentially a problem in crowded harbours, and made the ships somewhat difficult to dock and embark although this issue never led to a major incident.
 Binney also stated "In the early stages of the ship's first commission, there was a general misconception that the Nelson class were unhandy and difficult to manoeuvre.
 Both my predecessor and myself, however, very soon discovered that this opinion was entirely fallacious!
 In calm weather, the ship's manoeuvring capabilities are in no way inferior, and in many ways superior to those of Queen Elizabeth or Revenge."
 They could also be awkward to manoeuvre when moving astern.
 This was attributed to the ships having a single, central rudder which was out of the propeller race of the twin screws.
-At sea, however, they were reported to handle well, with a comparatively small Tactical Diameter (turning circle) particularly when turning into the wind, according to Lt.
-Cmdr.
-Galfry Gatacre RAN (later Rear Admiral), who served in 1941–1942 as the Navigator for both Nelson and subsequently Rodney.
+At sea, however, they were reported to handle well, with a comparatively small tactical diameter (turning circle) particularly when turning into the wind, according to Lt.
+Commander (later Rear Admiral) Galfry Gatacre RAN, who served in 1941–1942 as the navigator for both Nelson and subsequently Rodney.
 He reported no difficulty in navigating either ship through the boom gates at Scapa Flow.
 Nelson and Rodney were the only battleships never to have bumped the boom gate vessel as they passed through Hoxa Sound.